- COVID-19 FAQs

 OUTDOORS: Masks are required across the State of Maryland in outdoor public areas when it is not possible to maintain physical distancing for visitors and residents over the age of five.

-INDOORS: All customers over the age of nine are required to wear face coverings while inside the enclosed area of any retail establishment or foodservice establishment.
+INDOORS: All customers over the age of five are required to wear face coverings at all times while inside the public spaces of all businesses, except when consuming food or drink.

 Below is an overview of what you can expect when visiting Ocean City.
 Please reach out to each respective business prior to your visit for safety precautions and hours of operation.

-Outdoor activities and amusements such as park rides, miniature golf, go-kart tracks, and arcades are now open.
+Outdoor activities such as miniature golf are now open.
 Indoor activities and amusements such as movie theaters, casinos, and bowling alleys are permitted to open at 50% capacity.
-We recommend calling ahead to confirm hours, as some businesses may have adjusted hours for the fall.
+We recommend calling ahead to confirm hours, as some businesses may have adjusted hours for the fall and winter.

 Salons, gyms and other studio fitness activities are permitted to open at 50% capacity.